-Mac OS X Yosemite vs Windows 8 comparison review
+OS X Yosemite Vs Windows 8 full review

 Mac vs PC; It’s the battle that never ends.
 Even heavyweight philosopher Umberto Eco weighed in on the argument at one time in a seminal essay on the subject, comparing the two operating systems to religious movements.
 His conclusions?